AS A REMINDER, EACH INSTALLATION AND BASE OPERATES UNDER ITS OWN RULES AND POLICIES REGARDING ACCESS.

 - What if I need assistance when the VCC is closed?

 Proceed to the Main Gate with your inquiries.
-The Main Gate is authorized to issue after hour access with a limited timeframe.
+The Main Gate is authorized to issue after hour access with limited capabilities and for a limited timeframe.
+Depending on the circumstance, visitors may not be granted access.
 This does not include foreign Nationals/Non-U.S Citizens.

 *All Foreign Nationals/Non-U.S Citizens need to process through the Visitor Control Center.
 Information must be given to the VCC 7-10 business days prior so they may be vetted through AFOSI prior to your visit.
 Using the Trusted Traveled is prohibited and can cause a Security Incident.